-In order to exemplify the non-linearity of the relationship between LH and blocking, Fig. 6 shows the 2 pvu tropopause at day 3 and day 6 of Thor onset with and without LH, and also with reduced LH ($\alpha = 0.5$) and increased LH ($\alpha = 1.5$).
+- In order to exemplify the non-linearity of the relationship between LH and blocking, Fig. 6 shows the 2 pvu tropopause at day 2 and day 6 of Thor onset with and without LH, and also with reduced LH (α = 0.5) and increased LH (α = 1.5).
 The evolution of the tropopause shows a crucial sensitivity to changes in LH with a non-monotonic behaviour of blocking to LH.
-Note that the modifications of LH first become apparent in the region of the NOLH box over the North Atlantic and Europe and only spread out at longer lead times.
-During the onset phase (day 2, Fig. 6a), the ridge has a larger amplitude and extends further to the west over Greenland with increasing LH, with cyclonic wrap up of high- and low-PV in the upstream trough most evident in the simulation with enhanced LH ($\alpha = 1.5$, red contour).
-Consequently, also the downstream trough is more amplified and

-355 narrows into a PV streamer in the simulations with unchanged (CNTRL, yellow contour) and enhanced LH.
-The northward and westward amplification of the ridge is underestimated in the simulations with reduced (green contour) and removed (NOLH, blue contour) LH.
-During the mature phase (day 6, Fig. 6b), LH ($\alpha = 1$ and $\alpha = 1.5$) leads to anticyclonic wave breaking and the formation of a stationary dipolar flow pattern over Europe with low-PV to the north of a cut-off high-PV anomaly.
-In addition, the eastward propagation and zonal extent of the upstream trough is slowed down, an effect of LH also observed by Ahmadi-Givi et al. (2004).
-When LH is reduced or switched off, the ascent and outflow are reduced (not shown), the ridge does not amplify as strongly and, in the absence of wave breaking, blocking is not initiated.
-Instead, the low-PV region is cut off from the tropospheric reservoir, surrounded by high-PV stratospheric air and located further north above Svalbard.

-The comparison of block Thor with and without LH reveals some interesting differences and helps understanding the causal relationship between LH and blocking during the initiation and maintenance/decay phases.
-This example illustrates how LH 365 in ascending airstreams embedded in upstream cyclones can play a crucial role in the initiation, but also in the maintenance of blocking, contributing to a more rapid development and longer lifetime of the block.
-This strong sensitivity of block development to changes in upstream latent heating further demonstrates that forecast uncertainty during blocking can arise from diabatic heating from parametrized processes (e.g., Grams et al., 2018; Maddison et al., 2019).
-Moist-diabatic processes provide further flow amplification in addition to dry-dynamical forcing, and repeated diabatic injection of low PV can extend the 370 lifetime of a block and diminish the tendency for dissipation.
+Note that the modifications of LH first become apparent in the region of the NOLH box over the North Atlantic and only spread out at longer lead times.
+During the onset phase (day 2, Fig. 6a), the ridge has a larger amplitude and extends further to the west with increasing LH, with cyclonic wrap up of high- and low-PV in the upstream trough most evident in the simulation with enhanced LH (α = 1.5, red contour).
+Consequently, also the downstream trough is more amplified and narrows into a PV 310 streamer in the simulations with unchanged (CNTRL) and enhanced LH.
+During the mature phase (day 6, Fig. 6b), LH (α = 1 and α = 1.5) leads to anticyclonic wave breaking and the formation of a stationary dipolar flow pattern that generates strong easterlies at the latitude of the jet over Europe.
+In addition, the eastward propagation of the upstream trough is slowed down.
+When LH is reduced or switched off, the ascent and outflow are reduced (not shown), the ridge does not amplify as strongly and, in the absence of wave breaking, blocking is not initiated. - 315 The comparison of block Thor with and without LH reveals some interesting differences and helps understanding the causal relationship between LH and blocking during the initiation and maintenance/decay phases.
+This example illustrates how LH in ascending airstreams embedded in upstream cyclones can play a crucial role in the initiation, but also in the maintenance of blocking, contributing to a more rapid development and longer lifetime of the block.
+Moist-diabatic processes provide further flow amplification in addition to dry-dynamical forcing, and repeated LH bursts can extend the lifetime of a block and diminish the tendency for dissipation.